nunogrl/scanner/README.md

 # scanner

-Command line interface for scanner
+Command line interface for scanner.
+Used with

+ * Samsung CLX-3175